JANUARY 2020 Let us remember that we are in the holy presence of God. Words from St. John Baptist de La Salle “Let the way you live be that of […]

 Thursday Morning Masses

-Thursday, December 5, Mass will be offered for the Key Club and the Automotive Club.
+Thursday, January 9, Mass will be offered for the intentions of the band.

-Thursday, December 12, Mass will be offered for the Brothers of Faith.
+Thursday, January 16, Mass will be offered for the intentions of the basketball teams.